ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 are outside the scope of this specification.

-The client instance MUST interpret all subject information in the context of the AS that the subject information is received from, as is discussed in {{SP80063C}}.
+The client instance MUST interpret all subject information in the context of the AS that the subject information is received from, as is discussed in Section 6 of {{SP80063C}}.
 For example, one AS could return an email identifier of  "user@example" for one account, and a different AS could return that same email identifier of "user@example" for a completely different account.
 A client instance talking to both AS's needs to differentiate between these two accounts by accounting for the AS source